 Minikino believes that a short film, like a poem or short story, is a self-contained work with its own literary merit.
 A well-programmed selection of short films is a potent stimulant for discussion, which in turn will promote critical thinking.
 Seizing this idea, in 2002 Minikino began coupling its unique programs of short films from around the world with moderated discussions.
-Minikino also declared its commitment to a “healthy dose of short films”.
+Minikino since then declared its commitment to a “healthy dose of short films”.

-Minikino’s monthly screening and discussion has since provided filmmakers with an opportunity to make an impact to a wider audience.
-Minikino also works with other film festivals world wide by designing special programs of international or Indonesian short films, providing their audience with an opportunity to see and discuss about films they might never get to see otherwise.
+Minikino also works with other film festivals and short film programmers world wide by designing special programs of international or Indonesian short films, providing their audience with an opportunity to see and discuss about films they might never get to see otherwise.
 Minikino has also published and distributed several short film selections in electronic form, and organised film-related workshops.

 With the pretext of making “independent” films, thousands of films – that happened to be short in duration – have been made in Indonesia since 1998, the year that was historically known as Indonesia’s era of reform.
 Little, however, was considered qualified enough to reach international audience.

 The problem might be a quite simple: focusing on the spirit, Indonesian filmmakers are making “independent films”, not realizing the format of storytelling that they’re using.
 The result is a great number of feature-length-wanna-be masqueraded as short film.
 A cut version of a big film.
 An unconscious imitation of the most popular format in Indonesia: TV soaps.
 A lengthy, boring version of one idea that could be simple and smart had it been treated the proper way.

 Minikino feel sure that to break free from this circle, a focus first had to be decided and it is as simple as: SHORT FILMS.
 Minikino is the first organization in Indonesia to declare its focus on short films.